DefGuard/docs/tutorials/step-by-step-setting-up-a-vpn-server/README.md

 The most common purpose to setup your own VPN is to provide you (and your users - defguard supports multiple users!) **anonimity and privacy** when accessing public internet.

-It's great for every day use (if you want to _hide_ your real IP/location) or for example to encrypt **all your traffic when your are in a public location -** like beeing on WIFI in a coffee shop, hotels, etc. - since **most if not all those places do not provide encrypted WIFI (just open hotspots).**
+It's great for every day use (if you want to _hide_ your real IP/location) or for example to encrypt **all your traffic when your are in a public location -** like beeing on Wi-Fi in a coffee shop, hotels, etc. - since **most if not all those places do not provide encrypted Wi-Fi (just open hotspots).**

 So defguard as a VPN service is one thing, but we need to do few commands on the server, to enable routing all traffic through this server and your VPN.
 For your convenience those we will explain in detail.

-First of all we need a simple & easy way to manage firewall.
+First of all we need a simple and easy way to manage firewall.
 In order to do so on Debian install UFW (it's automatically installed on Ubuntu):

 ```
 root@server# apt install ufw
 ```

-Now let's enable on the firewall rules that provide packet forwarding (from your VPN to the Internet and vice-versa).
+Now let's enable on the firewall rules that provide packet forwarding (from your VPN to the Internet and vice versa).

 Edit the /etc/default/ufw file to enable default policies for packet forwarding to ACCEPT